 What if each programmer could learn after each code change, in minutes, that nothing else was affected (with 80+% probability)?

-The article on Software Craftsmanship mentions the main idea of the movement: a software craftsman can deliver quality under pressure.
-Given the circumstances above, a software craftsman should deliver new features in the given time with as few bugs as possible.
+The article on Software Craft mentions the main idea of the movement: a software crafter can deliver quality under pressure.
+Given the circumstances above, a software crafter should deliver new features in the given time with as few bugs as possible.
 How few?
 Less than 10 per release.
 This is a conservative number.
 Agile methods (including Scrum) demand 0 known bugs at the end of each 2-3 weeks sprint, after a validation by testers.

 But any software application has bugs!

 The name “bug” is a euphemism for mistake.
 Mistakes are normal in any human activity, including software development.